hjwp/marriage-figaro-norway/act2.md

 corriamo, voliamo
 le nozze a compir.

-> Everything's ready
-> for us to finish
+> Come on, everything's ready for us to finish the shoot.
-> the shoot.

     Alt er klart
     til å gjøre ferdig